The Theory of Economic Complexity: Prices, Wages, and Consumption

-Finally, we explore an extension of this model including a demand side, by assuming a logarithmic utility function.
-That is, we let the utility of economy $c$ be given by:\\ \\ We also assume that consumption is limited by the budget constraint:\\ \\ which means that economies consumption is limited by the revenue generated by their total output.
+We also assume that consumption is limited by the budget constraint:\\ \\ which means that economies consumption is limited by the revenue generated by their total output.
 We also assume that the global production of goods is limited by the availability of capabilities, thus:\\ \\ This means that in this model production capacity is fixed, and what adjusts is the price of an activity based on how demanding it is and how preferences for that activity are distributed across economies.\\

-We start by maximizing utility following the Lagrangian:\\ \\ differentiating against consumption $C_{cp}$ and equating to zero we obtain the condition:\\ \\ And using the budget constraint equation (which we use here as an equality) we can solve for $\lambda$:\\ \\ meaning that consumption is given by:\\
+We start by maximizing utility following the Lagrangian:\\ \\ Differentiating against consumption $C_{cp}$ and equating to zero we obtain the condition:\\ \\ And using the budget constraint equation (which we use here as an equality) we can solve for $\lambda$:\\ \\ meaning that consumption is given by:\\

-Finally, since:\\ \\ then, consumption is given by:\\ \\ moving the $N_p$ to the denominator allows us to transform the remaining sum into an average:\\ \\ which means that consumption is downward slopping with the price of a good ($\pi_p$ appears only in the denominator \footnote{$\pi_p$ also appears implicitly in the average $\langle \pi\rangle$ and $\langle q\pi\rangle$ but its contribution is much smaller (divided by $1/N_p$).
-Also, the average can be thought of as a common price level, since it is the same for all products $p$}) and grows with an economy's preference for a specific activity ($B_{cp}$) and its capability endowment ($r_c$).\\
+Finally, since:\\ \\ consumption is given by:\\ \\ Moving the $N_p$ to the denominator allows us to transform the remaining sum into an average:\\ \\ which means that consumption is downward slopping with the price of a good ($\pi_p$ appears only in the denominator \footnote{$\pi_p$ also appears implicitly in the average $\langle \pi\rangle$ and $\langle q\pi\rangle$ but its contribution is much smaller (divided by $1/N_p$).
+Also, the average can be thought of as a common price level, since it is the same for all products $p$}) and grows with an economy's preference for a specific activity ($\theta_{cp}$) and its capability level ($r_c$).\\